anyLogistix

 • Best-Mean-Worst — shows best, mean, and worst service levels per day.

-2. Click the Edit chart button in the top-right corner of the History by Replication element to open the Edit chart dialog box.
+2. Click the cogwheel icon in the top-right corner of the History by Replication element to open the chart's settings.

-3. In the opened dialog box change the Chart type to Table, then click the Accumulate toggle button to observe the accumulated data instead of the daily data.
+3. In the opened dialog box change the Chart type to Table, then select the Accumulated radio button to observe the accumulated data instead of the daily data.

-4. Click OK to close the dialog box.
+4. Click Apply to close the dialog box.
 The chart will now look like this:

 5. Click the Value column title to sort replications by the ascending service level.